axelarnetwork/axelar-core/pages/dev/gas-receiver.md

 General Message Passing is a two-step process:

 1. **_Approval._** Axelar validators approve a message via vote on the message payload hash.
-2. **_Execution._** Anyone can execute an approved message by posting the payload hash preimage to the destination chain and paying transaction fees.
+2. **_Execution._** Anyone can execute an approved message by posting the payload hash preimage to the destination chain and paying relayer gas fees.

 The Axelar network provides approval but not execution.
 Axelar also provides an optional relayer service called _gas receiver_ that provides execution of approved messages.
-Anyone can use the gas receiver service by pre-paying the transaction fee on the source chain.
+Anyone can use the gas receiver service by pre-paying the relayer gas fee on the source chain.
 Axelar relayer services observe use of the gas receiver for a given message and automatically execute the General Message Passing call.

+Relayer gas fees are needed only to pay gas costs across chains.

 ## Introduction